effiong-okon/pcap-threat-analysis-lab/README.md

-# SOC Lab 2: PCAP Threat Analysis — LummaC2 Info-Stealer
+# SOC Lab 2: PCAP Threat Analysis: LummaC2 Info-Stealer

 ## Overview
 Packet capture analysis of a suspected info-stealer infection on an